alvaroarol/dna-analyser/README.md

 - Cleaner code using objects instead of arrays where relevant
 - Better presentation of results

-#Future updates suggestions
-- FASTA DNA text file as example and as reference for testing
-- Total execution time counter

 #memo for testing purposes
 DNA sequence: http://www.ncbi.nlm.nih.gov/nuccore/NC_000074.6?report=genbank&from=3150922&to=3279649&strand=true